Auto Insurance in San Francisco, CA (The Complete Guide)

 Over the last 10 years, the San Francisco metro area has been one of the fastest growing in the country.

-According to the Brookings Institution, the San Francisco metro area ranks fifth in growth and third in prosperity nationwide.
+The Brookings Institute ranks the San Francisco metro area fifth in growth and third in prosperity nationwide.

 - Prosperity (3rd)

 - Productivity: +14.8% (seventh of 100)

 - Standard of living: +18.7% (third of 100)